 Point and diffuse sources compliance for nutrients and sediments

-Explore the potential for economic and market mechanisms to meet both current and future demands for point source offsets and enhance the adoption of water quality offsets.
-Projects include:
+We explore the potential for economic and market mechanisms to meet both current and future demands for point source offsets and enhance the adoption of water quality offsets.

 - estimate demand for water quality offsets from sewage treatment plants in South East Queensland by 2050